John H. Wasson, MD

 Email: John.
 Wasson@Dartmouth.edu

-John H. Wasson, MD is an Emeritus Distinguished Professor of Community and Family Medicine and Medicine at Dartmouth Medical School.
+John H. Wasson, MD is the Emeritus Herman O. West Professor of Community and Family Medicine and Medicine at Dartmouth Medical School.
 For more than four decades he was a practicing internist and geriatrician.

 Dr. Wasson has led programs including outpatient services at the Veterans Administration, the Centers for Health and Aging, the Dartmouth - Northern New England Primary Care Research Network, and Idealized Office Practices at the Institute for HealthCare Improvement.
 He was a founding member of The Dartmouth Institute.
 He received an unique award as the "pioneer for practice-based research" from the Agency for HealthCare Quality and Research.
 He has been elected to public offices.